 Allow Cloud Management Gateway Traffic

-Go Administration > Site Configuration > Servers and Site System Roles.
-Select the site server and in the bottom pane, right click Management point and click Properties.
+Go to Administration > Site Configuration > Servers and Site System Roles.
+Select the site server, and in the bottom pane, right-click Management Point and click Properties.

 Under Management Point Properties, check the box Allow Configuration Manager cloud management gateway traffic.
 Click OK.